Kirby Smart

-Kirby Paul Smart (born December 23, 1975) is an American football coach and former player.
+Kirby Paul Smart is an American football coach and former player.
 He is the current head football coach at the University of Georgia, his alma mater.
-As head coach, he led the Bulldogs to back-to-back national championships in 2021 and 2022.
+As head coach, he led the Bulldogs to back to back national championships in 2021 and 2022.

 Early life

-Smart was born in Montgomery, Alabama, to Sonny and Sharon Smart, and grew up in Bainbridge, Georgia.
+Smart was born on December 23, 1975, Montgomery, Alabama, to Sonny and Sharon Smart, and grew up in Bainbridge, Georgia.
 He has a brother, Karl and a sister, Kendall.
 His father, Sonny Smart, was a high school football coach and coached Smart in high school.
 Smart began his playing career at Bainbridge High School and went on to play college football at the University of Georgia, where he was teammates with defensive linemen Antonio Cochran, Emarlos Leroy, linebacker Brandon Tolbert, Pro Football Hall of Fame cornerback Champ Bailey, and Super Bowl MVP Hines Ward.
 Smart was a four-year letterman at defensive back for Georgia and a first-team All-SEC selection as a senior.
 He finished his career with 13 interceptions, which ranked fourth all-time at Georgia, and led the Bulldogs with six interceptions in 1997 and five in 1998.
 He was also a four-time member of the SEC Academic Honor Roll.
 Smart graduated from the Terry College of Business in 1998 with a bachelor's degree in finance.
 He went undrafted in the 1999 NFL draft and signed a free-agent contract with the Indianapolis Colts.
 He spent the 1999 preseason with the team but was cut before the start of the regular season.
 In 2003, Kirby attended Florida State University for graduate school.